 Fabric is one of the fastest-growing micro-fulfillment companies in the world.

-Fabric started in Tel Aviv but is currently building 14 sites in the United States.
+Fabric started in Tel Aviv but is now active in the United States.

 Most of its sites are highly automated.